đź“… Updated: February 21, 2026 (Originally published: April 20, 2018)

 Step 2.
 Install NGINX

-If you already have NGINX installed, you can skip this step.
+If you already have NGINX installed, skip this step.

 sudo yum -y install nginx